crowbar/crowbar/doc/devguide/testing/devtool.md

 * `gem install rake`
 * `gem install bundler`
 * `gem install sqlite3`

-The following commands work for Unix environments:
+* Run with `--update-gem-cache` on your first `run-unit-tests` to make sure you have the tests The following commands work for Unix environments:

 1. `./dev setup-unit-tests`   # builds a unit test environment in /tmp/crowbar-dev-test